tbone1020/language-translate/README.md

 [Live Demo](http://dev.destinilocators.com/language-translator/)

 ## About this app
-`language-translate` is an app that helps SPINS Ventures developers with translating the JSON object values that are used on multi-language product store locators.
+`language-translate` is an app that helps SPINS Ventures developers with translating the JSON object values that are used in multi-language product store locators.

 ## Technology used
 1. ReactJS